Toyota Prius (2016-2021) interior, dashboard & comfort

 - 4Performance, engine & driveThe Toyota Prius has acceptable performance and safe, secure handling, but don't expect an exciting drive

-- 5Interior & comfort - currently readingThe Toyota Prius is comfortable and has a spacious interior, but the standard infotainment system could be a lot better
+- 5Interior, dashboard & comfort - currently readingThe Toyota Prius is comfortable and has a spacious interior, but the standard infotainment system could be a lot better

 - 6Boot space, seating & practicalityA big boot, roomy interior and good visibility mean the Toyota Prius has huge practicality to match its efficiency